adimunot21/TCTD-Pump/README.md

 # TCTD-Pump
-Codes for the Infusion Pump Prototype created at TCTD
+Files and Procedure for the Infusion Pump Prototype created at TCTD

 Design and Assembly: https://github.com/adimunot21/TCTD-Pump/blob/main/DesignAssembly.md